-High-Tech Employment District.
-Most of the buildable acres in the Planning Area south of the proposed Basalt Creek Parkway are devoted to a mix of higher-density employment land.
-The High-Tech Employment District is expected to accommodate the largest number of jobs (1,916) with a mix of warehousing, manufacturing and office buildings.
-This land use is in the southern and eastern sections of the Planning Area, covering all Wilsonville land east of Boones Ferry Road and most of the land south of Clay Street extending to Day Road and bordered to the west by Coffee Creek Correctional Facility.
+High Tech Employment District.
+The majority of the buildable acres in the study area south of the proposed Basalt Creek Parkway are devoted to a mix of higher-density employment land.
+The High Tech Employment District is expected to accommodate the largest number of jobs (1,916) with a mix of warehousing, manufacturing and office buildings.
+This land use is located in the southern and eastern sections of the study area, covering all Wilsonville land east of Boones Ferry Road and most of the land south of Clay Street extending to Day Road and bordered to the west by Coffee Creek Correctional Facility.